Polkadot-Blockchain-Academy/pba-book/content/cryptography/encryption/slides.md

 ## Symmetric Cryptography

-Symmetric encryption assumes all parties begin with some shared secret information, a potentially very difficult requirement.<br/>The shared secret can then be used to protect further communications from others who do not know this secret.
+Symmetric encryption assumes all parties begin with some shared secret information, a potentially very difficult requirement.<br />The shared secret can then be used to protect further communications from others who do not know this secret.

 In essence, it gives a way of _extending_ a shared secret over time.